Halal and kosher meat offers market opportunities

 “These findings show the opportunity for multiple benefits to Minnesota farmers and consumers to create supply chains for local, sustainably raised meat for a variety of communities in our state,” said Kathy Draeger, RSDP statewide director and the study’s principal investigator.
 “The benefits can include building bridges among cultures, providing additional farm income and diversification, and import substitution for meat that could be produced here.”

-The Halal and Kosher Minnesota Meat Market Assessment is publicly available at z.umn.edu/hkmeat.
+The Halal and Kosher Minnesota Meat Market Assessment is available at z.umn.edu/hkmeat.